Talcum Baby Powder, Asbestos, and Mesothelioma

 - Colgate-Palmolive.
 In 2015, a woman from California successfully sued Colgate-Palmolive over its Cashmere Bouquet.
 The woman said she had used the talcum powder for fifteen years and was ultimately diagnosed with mesothelioma.
 The company disagreed with the jury, which awarded the woman $13 million.

 - Whittaker, Clark, & Daniels.
-In 2016, a man from California also won a talcum powder lawsuit and $18 million.
+In 2016, a man from California also won a talcum powder lawsuit for $18 million.
 The suit was filed against a company that supplied talc, Whittaker, Clark & Daniels.
 The defendant said the company’s talc was used in his father’s barber shop, where he spent a lot of time.
 Decades later, the defendant was diagnosed with mesothelioma.
 The talc in question came from mines in North Carolina and Alabama, known to contain asbestos.

 - Old Spice.
 In 2021, a jury awarded a California man $4.8 million for the mesothelioma he developed after using Old Spice talcum powder daily for 22 years.
 The man is a veteran and was diagnosed with mesothelioma in 2017.[7]

 The research and the debates over the connection between talc and mesothelioma will likely continue.
-Still, until testing methods are improved, and products can be guaranteed asbestos-free, many more people may risk exposure and illness.
+Still, until testing methods are improved and products can be guaranteed asbestos-free, many more people may risk exposure and illness.

 What Should I Do if I Used Talcum Powder for Years?